hakxcore/termux-snippets/README.md

 ## UNINSTALL

-For uninstallation execute uninstall file using bash or copy this command
+For uninstallation execute uninstall file using bash or copy this command.

 ```bash
 > ./uninstall